 - Financial institutions including but not exhaustive such as PayPal, Stripe, and others that may provide money collection services from time to time.

-- Companies that act on our behalf to provide appropriate services to improve the delivery of our products and services such as email delivery companies or marketing profile companies.
+- Companies that act on our behalf to provide appropriate services to improve the delivery of our products and services such as email delivery companies, push notifications or marketing profile companies.

 - If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law, as described above in Part 9.